chat icon

 Cellular connection that relies on signal from outside cell towers must penetrate thick walls made to withstand fires, floods, hurricanes, and other disasters.
 Although protecting a building filled with patients, flammable oxygen and other materials is paramount, a lack of cell service can be frustrating for patients, their families, and staff members that depend on cellular connectivity.

-Employees that carry hospital cell phones can sometimes find workarounds, including voice-over IP (VOIP) phones that work on hospital Wi-Fi.
+Employees who carry hospital cell phones can sometimes find workarounds, including voice-over IP (VOIP) phones that work on hospital Wi-Fi.
 But this does little to help visitors make calls and employees to access cloud-based patient databases.
-While hospital employees rely on internet access to do their jobs, visitors and patients need to communicate with people outside of the hospital using cell phones.
+While hospital staff rely on internet access to do their jobs, visitors and patients need to use their mobile phones to communicate with people outside of the hospital.

 Why should you improve cell signal in hospitals?